ThomasByr/pac-man/README.md

 >   <img alt="Tip" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/tip.svg">
 > </picture><br>
 >
 > To reduce compile time, you can use the `-j` flag to compile in parallel.
-For example, if you have 4 cores, you can use `make -j4 release` to compile in 4 threads.
+For example, if you have 4 cores, you can use `make -j4 release` to compile with 4 threads.

 This project uses the `-std=gnu++17` flag to compile and the produced executable binary is to be found inside of the `bin` folder.